tomfa/mdmaker/README.md

 and specify your own with `--parser=YOUR-PARSER`.

 If you create your own parser, it should default export a function that accepts path of file, and returns a list of an objects.
-It must return an object, with at least the following keys:
+It must return an array of items, where each item should have the following keys:

-- `body`: The main body of the post as HTML
+- `slug`: A slug of the item
-- `date`: The post date
+- `date`: date (optional)
-- `slug`: The url slug of the original post
-- `title`: The title of the post
+- `content`: Content as HTML (optional)

 **Note: You can also add more keys.
 These will be passed on as is to be reused in the template.**